 CONCLUSION

-It is concluded form our results that arsenate adsorption was greater than arsenite in all the soils and varied with the soil properties, among which clay content and iron and aluminum oxides exhibited the most important influence on arsenate and arsenite adsorption.
-Freundlich isotherms fit arsenate and arsenite sorption data well with r2 values of 0.88-0.98 in most soils.
+It is concluded from our results that As(V) adsorption was greater than As(III) in all the soils and varied with the soil properties, among which clay content and iron and aluminum oxides exhibited the most important influence on As(V) and As(III) adsorption.
+Freundlich isotherms fit As(V) and As(III) sorption data well with r2 values of 0.88-0.98 in most soils.
 Loess soils had higher adsorption capacity than alluvial soils.
-Metal oxides and clay content are the major predictor for arsenate and arsenite adsorption parameters.
+Metal oxides and clay content are the major predictor for As(V) and As(III) adsorption parameters.
 This study will help to understand soil and groundwater contamination phenomena.

 REFERENCES